Cylinder Requalification

 Eddy Current Testing

-Eddy-current testing is used to detect sustained-load cracking (SLC) in aluminum alloy cylinders.
-The majority of aluminum cylinders in service today are made from aluminum alloy 6061 (AA6061), which is not susceptible to SLC.
-However, there are still many aluminum cylinders that are made from aluminum alloy 6351 (AA6351), which is susceptible to SLC and would require an eddy-current inspection at the time of requalification, whether by hydrostatic test or ultrasonic examination, if in Oxygen, Scuba or SCBA applications.
+Eddy-current testing is used to penetrate metal.
+This type of testing helps detect sustained-load cracking (SLC), a common problem with aluminum alloy cylinders.
+Most aluminum cylinders in service today are made from aluminum alloy 6061 (AA6061), which is not susceptible to SLC.
+However, there are still many aluminum cylinders that are made from aluminum alloy 6351 (AA6351), which is vulnerable to SLC and would require an eddy-current inspection at the time of requalification, whether by hydrostatic test or ultrasonic examination, if in Oxygen, Scuba or SCBA applications.

 Close My Cart